-Major Principal Minor Elective Secondary Barrier Perform ance Major A Audition Date Started Composer Title Performed on Jury Memorized Performed on recital deficient basic proficient outstanding Technique Performer exhibits weakness in basic technique.
+☐ Major ☐ Principal ☐ Major Aud Minor □Elective □Secondary ition □Barrier Date Started Composer Title Performed on Jury Memorized Performed on recital deficient basic proficient outstanding Technique Performer exhibits weakness in basic technique.
 Performance is inconsistent.
 Problems are present and remain uncorrected.
 Performer exhibits a good basic technique Performance is inconsistent.
-Problems are present, but are frequently corrected.
+Problems are present but are frequently corrected.
 Performer exhibits a high level of accuracy.
 Performer seems confident and in control most of the time, lapses are few and most often corrected.
 Performer exhibits a superior level of accuracy.
 Performer shows a consistently high level of control of all aspects of performance throughout.
 When minor flaws occur, recovery is handled with ease.
 Musicality Performer displays a very limited level of musicality.
 Level of expression, if present, is inconsistent, or mechanical.
 Artistry is lacking throughout the performance.
 Performer displays a moderate level of musicality.
 Level of expression is moderate, inconsistent, or at times mechanical.
 Performance is inconsistent, with lapses in style and interpretation.
 Performer displays a high level of musicality, good taste and an understanding of style.
 Lapses are few and most often corrected.
 Performer exhibits a superior level of musicality, a high degree of artistry and an understanding of style.
 When minor flaws occur, recovery is handled with ease.